LouisMazel/maz-ui/apps/docs/src/guide/migration-v5.md

 The `@maz-ui/themes` CSS pipeline was rewritten to lean on native CSS instead of JS:

 - Base colors are now emitted as a single `--maz-X: light-dark(L, D)` declaration.
 The browser resolves it for you.
-- Color scales `--maz-X-50` through `--maz-X-950` are derived via `color-mix(in oklch, …)` at runtime, so any override on the base color cascades through the whole scale automatically.
+- Color scales `--maz-X-50` through `--maz-X-950` are derived via OKLCh relative color syntax at runtime, so any override on the base color cascades through the whole scale automatically (and preserves its chroma).
 - `:root` declares `color-scheme: light dark` so native widgets (scrollbars, native `<select>`, date pickers, autofill) follow the active mode out of the box.
 - A `<meta name="color-scheme">` tag is **automatically injected** at boot (Vue + Nuxt SSR).
 No user action — prevents the Flash of inAccurate coloR Theme.